JohT/code-graph-analysis-pipeline/.github/instructions/shell-scripts.instructions.md

 - Document `shellcheck` exceptions inline with justification: `# shellcheck disable=SC2xxx — reason`
 - Test scripts: name with prefix `test` (e.g. `testMyFeature.sh`) — `runTests.sh` auto-discovers in `scripts/` and `domains/` dirs

+## Design Principles

+### Single Responsibility

+- One thing, one reason to change.
+If "and" describes it, split it.
+- Keep side effects (I/O, logging) in dedicated functions.

+### Open/Closed (Adapted)

+- Configurable via parameters and env vars — not modified for different use cases.
+- Extend via new flags, not by rewriting existing logic.

+### YAGNI — You Aren't Gonna Need It

+- Build only what's needed now.
+Delete speculative functions.

+### Law of Demeter (Adapted)

+- Depend only on direct collaborators.
+Avoid deep call chains through other scripts.
+- Accept output as arguments; don't transitively source distant functions.

 ## Think Before Coding

 **Don't assume.
 Don't hide confusion.
 Surface tradeoffs.**